meraki/dashboard-api-python/notebooks/notebooksReadme.md

 ## Overview

 Jupyter notebooks are documents that take coding in Python (and potentially other languages) to a whole new level.
-With a Jupyter notebook, you can:
+They are technically just fancy JSON files, but with a Jupyter notebook and a compatible IDE, you can:

 1. Write, run and re-run code in a block-by-block basis, while keeping all variables in an active, interactive kernel space.
 Those blocks are called "cells."
 2. Combine executable code, rich text, HTML, and even images in a single document, going way beyond standard Python comments and inserting HTML- or Markdown-formatted documentation inline with code in a way that never interferes with the operation of your code.